pstate/pstate.github.io/_build/tutorial/tutorial.md

 ### Resizing States
 States can be resized by selecting the `select` tool, clicking on the state, and dragging on the edge.
 Only XOR and AND states are resizeable.
 While creating states, you can click and drag to resize the state.
 Follow up on the previous exercise by resizing the XOR state to be a 4x4 square.
+States can be moved using the same tool.

 **Note**: The design of pState allows for multiple instances of the same chart to be displayed.
 Modifications in one instance will modify the other instance.